Mohammed-Zaouk/Mohammed-Zaouk/README.md

 NARSA is Morocco's government authority responsible for road safety policy and public awareness nationwide.
 As part of a national awareness campaign, they organized a physical education village in Fez — an interactive, multi-station event designed to teach children and families about road risks through hands-on experiences.

-Handled the full technology side of the event: configured and maintained a tablet fleet running an interactive educational app across all stations, resolved technical issues on the spot throughout the 20-day run, and served as the primary point of contact for visitors — explaining the initiative and guiding families through the experience.
+I handled the full technology side of the event: configured and maintained a tablet fleet running an interactive educational app across all stations, resolved technical issues on the spot throughout the 20-day run, and served as the primary point of contact for visitors — explaining the initiative and guiding families through the experience.

 </td>
 </tr>